Veronica0206/GPT-Petition-Preparation-Pro/README.md

 - **Document Review and Feedback** ✍️: Reviewing documents and incorporating feedback for refinement.
 - **Confidential and Customized Support** 🔒: Tailoring assistance to individual backgrounds and achievements while maintaining confidentiality and discretion.

 For more information, visit [Petition Preparation Pro](https://chat.openai.com/g/g-MmcMXymvO-petition-preparation-pro).
+If you have any comments or suggestions, report [here](https://github.com/Veronica0206/GPTs/issues).